williamsbdev/williamsbdev.github.io/_posts/2015-05-09-testing-rsvp-errors-handled-globally.md

 ---

 I recently ran into an issue testing `Ember.RSVP.on("error", function(){})`.
 The default `Ember.Test.Adapter.exception` function will fail the test.
+There is also an `Ember.Logger.error` being done of the `error.stack`.
 I was handling the error but since the `Ember.Test.Adapter` is also listening to `Ember.RSVP.on("error")`, I could not pass the test.
 I ended up putting all the tests that were expecting the `Ember.RSVP.on("error")` to handle the error in one module and then did a monkey patch of `Ember.Test.adapter.exception`.
 See